With Jesus

 That’s my story.
 I had a close relationship with Jesus as a child but wandered as a young adult.
 Then I came back to church but stayed on the sidelines – enjoying the benefits of a spiritual family but not taking my relationship with God too seriously.

-I knew I was on the right track but inside I was miserable and empty.
+I knew I was on the right track but I was missing something.
+Inside I was still miserable and empty.
 When God challenged me to put him first in my life, I felt I had nothing to lose so I went for it.
 That’s when I found the love, grace, joy peace and purpose I was looking for.
 It was almost immediate.

 I didn’t have to give up things I liked.
 I took some things out of my life because I didn’t want them anymore.
 The things I like have gradually changed the closer I’ve gotten to God.